GST return for all sales and outward supplies

-- Invoice-wise details of all taxable B to B supplies you made for this month, excluding sales involving reverse charge and sales made through an e-commerce portal.
+- Invoice-wise details of all taxable B to B supplies you made for this tax period, excluding sales involving reverse charge and sales made through an e-commerce portal.
 Provide the breakdown of CGST, SGST, and IGST for each.

-- All B to B sales made this month that attract reverse charge. (e.g., services offered by a Goods Transport Agency or taxi services through an e-commerce aggregator)
+- All B to B sales made this tax period that attract reverse charge. (e.g., services offered by a Goods Transport Agency or taxi services through an e-commerce aggregator)